-Memorial Blood Centers (MBC) is closely monitoring the COVID-19 pandemic and continues to carry out our lifesaving mission.
-To ensure we are prepared to support health agencies in our communities and across the country, MBC strongly urges individuals who feel healthy and well to make an appointment to give blood, platelets, plasma, or COVID convalescent plasma.
+Memorial Blood Centers is committed to the safety of our donors, volunteers, employees and blood recipients, and to transparency with the public during throughout the COVID-19 pandemic.
+To ensure our community is prepared to support patients, hospitals, and health agencies in our communities, we urge individuals who feel healthy and well to make an appointment to give blood, platelets, or plasma.

 Safety protocols for blood donors:

 - Appointments are preferred.
-To remain in compliance with federal guidelines for social distancing, we are asking donors to please schedule appointments.
 Walk-in donors may be accommodated based on capacity.

-- Additional screening.
-Additional screening policies are in place for both visitors or donors.
+- Additional screening for COVID-19.
 Please stay home if you: